kyma-project/kyma/tools/stability-checker/README.md

 ```

-Below you can find configuration options:
+The configuration options are as follows:

  | Name | Default value | Description |
  |------|---------------|-------------|